wootfish/eli.sohl.com/drafts/obsidian.md

 tasks like aligning shapes, grouping them together, rearranging them, and so on.
 Drawing even simple figures becomes repetitive, tedious, and error-prone.

-Using these tools, the relationships between shapes usually end up being implicit, not explicit, and there always seems to come a point where I'll have to cover for the tool's shortcomings through ugly hacks like hard-coding positions that I've calculated by hand.
-The result always ends up feeling just barely good enough, and modifying it feels like playing jenga, where even the slightest movement could instantly break everything.
+Using these tools, the relationships between shapes often end up being implicit, not explicit, and there always seems to come a point where I'll have to cover for the tool's shortcomings through ugly hacks like hard-coding positions that I've calculated by hand.
+The result ends up feeling just barely good enough, and modifying it feels like playing jenga, where even the slightest movement could instantly break everything.

 What I want is a tool whose data model matches my mental model: a tool that works in terms of shapes and arrangements.